The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 b.
 Release Figure Methodology (RFM) will be used for all invitational rounds.
 A separate quota will be set for the upperclassmen pool.

 c.
 Chapter total size shall be reviewed and set within 72 hours of the completion primary recruitment.
-Total will be set to median or average chapter size.
+Per NPC’s Total Setting Pilot Program, total will be set to 5% below Median or Average Chapter Size.

 e.
 Invitation lists must be turned in by the time set by the Office of Fraternity and Sorority Life.
 For every 15 minutes the lists are late the chapter shall be fined $250.
 Should a chapter leave a Potential New Member off their invite list, the fine for adding her to the list after the deadline has passed for that event round will be $500.